Innovation Travel Award

 Two Pilot and Feasibility Research proposals provides grants of $30,000 for a one-year period; a second year will be considered on a competing basis.
 Awardees will be expected to present progress to CSR members biannually and provide a written annual report.

 GENERAL SUMMARY/ OVERVIEW STATEMENT:

-A Postdoctoral Fellow position is available in the laboratory of Marc Wein at the Massachusetts General Hospital (MGH) Endocrine Unit.
+A Postdoctoral Fellow position is available in the laboratory of Dr. Harald Jueppner in the Endocrine Unit at the Massachusetts General Hospital (MGH).
 MGH is a Harvard Medical School (HMS)-affiliated hospital.
 This is a full-time position with an affiliated Research Fellow appointment proposed at Harvard Medical School (HMS).
 This position is contingent upon successful credentialing by the MGH Registrar/Credentialing Unit.